Our Simple 9-Step Estate Planning Checklist from The Postage for 2021

 No matter your age, income, or status in life, you need a plan of action if something happens to you.
 This is the purpose of an estate plan.
-With this estate planning walkthrough from The Postage, you can better prepare for the future by taking charge of the present by gathering necessary information now rather than later.
+With this estate planning checklist from The Postage, you can better prepare for the future and take charge of the present by gathering necessary information now rather than later.

 How to Prepare the Essential Information, Permissions, and Documents of Estate Planning

 Let’s not sugarcoat things: effective estate planning involves thinking about the future in ways that might be uncomfortable.
 You must collect important paperwork, make some essential choices, and plan for the details you might not want to think about, like the possibility of passing away unexpectedly.
 If you want to know how to begin planning your estate, we recommend following these nine steps.

 - Collect your paperwork

 With this checklist for estate planning, you will have a clear plan of action that puts you in charge of your life.

 When most people think of a last will and testament, they imagine formal proceedings in a lawyer’s office where family members are read aloud their inheritances from their late grandmother who was rich in pearls, jewels, and property.
 That’s just not the case for most people.
 Everyone needs to create a will so your loved ones know what to do with your possessions.